 You are not alone in this struggle – thousands of students worldwide have to conduct a physics experiment as part of their IB Diploma Programme.
 But don’t worry, we are here to lend you a helping hand.

 Our team has over 100 years of experience under our belt, with IA Examiners and Physics teachers available at short notice.
+Note – this article relates to the the syllabus with last examinations in 2024.

 Some of the best IB tutors around make TutorsPlus your first contact if you need help or feel overwhelmed.